alexandruitu/brasovair/README.md

             }
         }

-8 - runs vscode and attach to Chrome for debugging
+- now run vscode and attach to Chrome for debugging

 !! ensure you run Chrome with debug port opened: 9222